-Under the ECBA in force as at the date of this Base Prospectus, to comply with the statutory requirements, the Issuer must ensure, no later than by the end of the transitional period applicable to the Issuer as provided by the ECBA and expiring on 8 July 2022, that (i) the nominal value of the total amount of the Cover Pool continuously exceeds the liabilities covered by at least five per cent and (ii) if the known redemption value of the Covered Bonds is higher than their nominal value at the time of issue, the Cover Pool must, in addition to meeting the requirement set out in item (i), have a nominal value at least equal to the redemption value of the Covered Bonds.
+Under the ECBA in force as at the date of this Base Prospectus, to comply with the statutory requirements, the Issuer must ensure that (i) the nominal value of the total amount of the Cover Pool continuously exceeds the liabilities covered by at least five per cent and (ii) if the known redemption value of the Covered Bonds is higher than their nominal value at the time of issue, the Cover Pool must, in addition to meeting the requirement set out in item (i), have a nominal value at least equal to the redemption value of the Covered Bonds.
 Where assets included in the Cover Pool no longer satisfy the above criteria, the Issuer is required to supplement the Cover Pool with additional Eligible Assets.
 In case of defaults of the Issuer's assets resulting in such assets ceasing to satisfy the criteria of Eligible Assets or a lack of Eligible Assets due to any other reason, the Issuer may not have sufficient assets to add to the Cover Pool to meet such referred statutory requirement.
 Furthermore, after the separation of the Covered Bond Portfolio from the Issuer's assets, the Issuer is not permitted under the ECBA to make any transactions with the assets in the Covered Bond Portfolio and therefore, no addition of assets to the Cover Pool can be expected following the occurrence of a separation event which may occur due to, among other things, a declaration of bankruptcy or a moratorium in respect of the Issuer; termination of the validity of the credit institution licence or additional authorisation for issuing covered bonds held by the Issuer; the passing of a court ruling providing for compulsory dissolution of the Issuer; receiving an authorisation from the EFSA for voluntary dissolution or discontinuation of the issuance of Covered Bonds; or where the EFSA resolves that the Covered Bond Portfolio should be separated from the Issuer's assets on the grounds provided in the ECBA.